DennisDean/SpectralTrainFig/standardOperatingProcedure.md

 **Coherence Analysis**
-The coherence analysis steps are the same as for spectral analysis with one addition.
+The coherence analysis steps are the same as for spectral analysis with two additions.
 The 'Coherence Analysis' check box at the bottom of GUI should be checked.
 Coherence analysis is hard coded to use 6x5 second sub-epochs.
 Spectral settings popup menu should be set to '6x5second sub-epochs, Hanning Window.'

 *Warning*.
 Coherence analysis can be time consuming and may generate substantial ouput.
 As much as 2Gb of output can be generated.
 It is reccomended that spectral analysis is run first on the data set.
 Once data organization and content issues are resolved, coherence analysis is likely to complete in one run.